-Welcome to Financial Aid Matters, A Guide for Students and Parents!
-We view the financial aid process as a partnership between the Office of Financial Aid and Scholarships, students and parents.
-We have developed this resource in hopes of providing students and their families the information they need to successfully navigate the financial aid process at UC Santa Barbara.
+Welcome to Financial Aid Matters, A Guide for Students and Families!
+The Office of Financial Aid and Scholarships recognizes the critical role we play in ensuring each student's academic success.
+We also understand that the financial aid process can be challenging, so we created this resource guide with the hopes of providing students and their families with the information necessary to navigate the process successfully.